We extend greetings to those who are new to the Guild, and gratitude

 to our cultural lives will be the charming books and articles he wrote,

-among them several that he produced, along with a memorable interview that
+including several that he produced, along with a memorable interview that

 was televised from his stately home in Wotton Underwood, with journalist,